Combination Structural and Pipe Welding

 The Combination Structural and Pipe Welding program is for the welding training of plates and pipe in all positions.
 Upon graduation, students will be able to obtain entry level positions in construction of bridges, fabrication of structural components, heating plants, pipe line welding and other job shop applications.

-Class start dates are the first Monday of every month.
+Class start dates are the first Monday of September and March.
 Classes are filled on a first come first serve basis.
 Call Admissions for details on booth availability.
 Class Hours: M - F • 7:30am - 4:00pm

 * Students may also have the opportunity with Pipe Welding Downhill, Stainless Steel Pipe and Stainless Steel Sanitary Tubing.

 Vermont Tuition $22,500 + Material Fee $4,000* = Total Program Cost $26,500

 Wisconsin Tuition $20,500 + Material Fee $2,500* = Total Program Cost $23,000

 *Materials fee includes: workbook series, metal (new), testing and certifications (up to three attempts at passing).
 Additional attempts after the third attempt to pass results in an additional charge of $275.00 per attempt.
 Price may change due to fluctuation of steel prices.

 Students are required but not limited to one (1) certification in each SMAW, GMAW and GTAW to pass the program.

 90% of 960.0 clock hours must be completed to graduate.
 Programs are designed as a clock hour program, a clock hour is defined as a 60-minute span of time, with no less than 50 minutes of actual class instruction.

 This course presents information on a welding safety, welding terms and definitions, weld defects and discontinuities, weld processes, and symbols for welding according to AWS A2.4.
 It also presents orthographic views and engineering drawing lines.